 All students are required to submit official results from either the College Board SAT Reasoning Test with two SAT Subject Tests (Subject Tests are not required for International Transfer students) OR results from the ACT Assessment Test with Writing.
 Learn more here about the SAT exam and the ACT exam.

 In addition to SAT/ACT requirements, students whose primary language is not English and who have studied in English for less than five years should submit scores from the Test of English as a Foreign Language (TOEFL) or the International English Language Testing System (IELTS).
+Contact us with questions if you are unsure whether these exams would be required.

 If students are able to travel to a country where the SAT is offered, it is strongly recommended that they do their best to sit for the required testing.
 (For students in China, for example, the SAT is offered in Hong Kong and the ACT is offered at several sites in China.
 We also recognize that SAT exams have been restricted in Korea this year.
 Please let us know if you have specific questions and we will consider minor adjustments to testing requirements based upon circumstances for international students.)